 Odysseus has 1 variant: Odysse.

-Odysseus is not a popular first name for males and an equally uncommon surname or last name for all people (2000 U.S. Census).
+Odysseus is a rare first name for men.
+Odysseus is a unique last name too for all people.
+(2000 U.S. Census)